Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While the variable wattage may be a dealbreaker for serious cooks, you’ll still get plenty of other functions that make this a great microwave option.
 Samsung’s Sensor Cook ensures that foods aren’t being over or undercooked while the Eco Mode serves as an energy-efficient solution to prevent using too much power in standby mode.
 You’ll also get a range of cooking and defrosting presets, and a Melt/Thaw option for softening butter or ice cream.
 If you’ve got a college student in the family, we’ve also identified the best microwaves for college dorms to help you get ready for school.

 Likewise, we include a range of wattage ratings but kept them between 950 and 1,250 watts.
-If you rely on a microwave as an oven replacement, then looking for models with ratings of 1,000 watts or higher is a smart choice.
+If you rely on a microwave as an oven replacement, looking for models with 1,000 watts or higher ratings is a smart choice.
 Whereas casual users will be fine with a 950-watt microwave.

 Next, we considered the heating method.
 You’ll find that many of our recommendations are inverters.
 While inverter and convection microwave ovens tend to be more expensive than variable or intermittent pulse models, it is possible to find budget-friendly inverter models.

 In terms of size, your biggest constraint is going to be the installation location.
 Since most cabinets are designed to be 24, 27, or 30 inches wide, you’ll need to keep that in mind as you shop for a built-in microwave.
-However, you can also use the internal capacity — which is listed in cubic feet — as a guide.
-You’ll note that in our guide, sizing ranged from as small as 0.8 cubic feet to as large as 2.2 feet.
+However, you can also use the internal capacity listed in cubic feet as a guide.
+In our guide, sizing ranged from as small as 0.8 cubic feet to as large as 2.2 feet.